RamblingCookieMonster/TireFire/README.md

 Source:     User specified source for a note.
 Default depends on backend.
 ```

+So!
+Why might you do this?

+* Have documentation in multiple sources, without a good index of it all?
+Use notes with a predefined schema as an index to your various documentation islands
+* Overabundance of acronyms, project names, groups, etc.?
+Use notes to track wtf all this stuff means
+* etc.

 This is barebones and has minimal testing, just enough to meet my needs for a POC.
 Use at your own risk : )

 ## Installation